hyungccho/backbone_material/projects/w7d4-news-reader.md

   to populate the `entries` collection for a feed.
 To do this we must create a `Feed#parse(response)` function to parse the data from the server.

-  The default behavior for `parse` is to take whatever the javascript object response contains, make a duplicate of it, and set that to the `attributes` of a model.
-When the response contains data for a nested collection, we must take the nested data out of the response and use it to populate the collection before returning the object.
+  The default behavior for `parse` is to simply pass on the response JSON to be set as the `attributes` of the model.
+When the response contains data for a nested collection, we must take the nested data out of the response and use it to populate the collection before passing on the remainder of the response.

   So: if the response passed into `parse` contains `latest_entries`, call `set` on our nested `entries` collection and give it the